 Of course, unless you can guarantee that you’re going to save by getting the Wizz Discount Club membership the day you buy it. i.e. booking multiple flights or saving the cost of the membership or more from your one set of flights then it is going to be a calculated risk that you’re going to want to consider.

 Unlike other subscriptions, this membership discontinues after a year unless you renew it when booking a flight after your subscription end date.

 For example, our Wizz Discount Club standard membership expires on the 25th May.
-If I was to book a flight at any point for after the 25th May 2018 then I’d be asked to renew my Wizz Discount Club in order to get the Wizz Discount Club price.
+If I was to book a flight at any point after the 25th of May then I’d be asked to renew my Wizz Discount Club in order to get the Wizz Discount Club price.